Rules to Better Branching and Builds - 5 Rules

 It is critical that this branch always comes off master, not another feature branch.
 Master is the only branch that is mandated to be in a deployable state, so any other option is unsafe.

 Obviously, we're creating a lot of branches and merging a lot under this strategy - and that's ok.
-Be sure to keep your PBIs small (as per do you break large tasks into smaller tasks), and you will not have much merge pain.
+Be sure to keep your PBIs small (as per breaking large tasks into smaller tasks), and you will not have much merge pain.

 The benefit of creating feature branches is to reduce the number of conflicts and churn of unfinished code during development of a feature.
 It allows features to be developed independently of each other and reduces the amount of expensive "pull latest from the server, and rebuild everything" operations, as well as greatly limiting the impact of commits with unfinished code.